carpentries-incubator/python-text-analysis/episodes/05-tf-idf-documentEmbeddings.md

 **Term frequency(*t*,*d*)** is a measure for how frequently a term, *t*, occurs in a document, *d*.
 The simplest way to calculate term frequency is by simply adding up the number of times a term occurs in a document, and dividing by the total word count in the document.

 **Inverse document frequency** measures a term's importance.
-Document frequency is the number of documents, *N*, a term occurs in, so inverse document frequency gives higher scores to words that occur in fewer documents.
+Document frequency is the number of documents a term occurs in, so inverse document frequency gives higher scores to words that occur in fewer documents.
 This is represented by the equation:

 IDF(*t*) = ln[(*N*+1) / (DF(*t*)+1)]